coxlab/prednet/README.md

 **Check out example prediction videos [here](https://coxlab.github.io/prednet/).**

 The architecture is implemented as a custom layer<sup>1</sup> in [Keras](http://keras.io/).
-It is compatible with both [theano](http://deeplearning.net/software/theano/) and [tensorflow](https://www.tensorflow.org/) backends.
+Code and model data is now compatible with Keras 2.0.
-Tested on Keras 1.2.1 with Theano 0.9.0, Tensorflow 0.12.1, and Python 2.7.
+Specifically, it has been tested on Keras 2.0.6 with Theano 0.9.0, Tensorflow 1.2.1, and Python 2.7.
-See http://keras.io/ for instructions on installing Keras and its list of dependencies.
-For Torch implementation, see [torch-prednet](https://github.com/e-lab/torch-prednet).
+The provided weights were trained with the Theano backend.
+For previous versions of the code compatible with Keras 1.2.1, use fbcdc18.
+To convert old PredNet model files and weights for Keras 2.0 compatibility, see ```convert_model_to_keras2``` in `keras_utils.py`.
 <br>

 ## KITTI Demo